 Unsubscribe a Single Contact From a Single List

 - Select the list from which you would like to unsubscribe the contact.
-In the row for your contact, you'll see a power icon icon (below).
+In the row for your contact, you'll see a Red Circle with a Diagonal Cross icon (below).

 - Click the icon and verify you want to unsubscribe that contact.